dorssel/dotnet-debounce/README.md

 ### batch processing of data

 You listen on a stream that fires a lot of events with data attached.
 You would like to space out the processing of these events in time, processing them in batches.
-Use the `Bufferer` to buffer these events and send out a full list of events to process in batch.
+Use the `Bufferer` to buffer the data of the events and send out buffered events with a list of data to process in batch.
-Multiple event types are also supported as long as they have a common base class.
+Multiple data types are also supported as long as they have a common base class, such as EventArgs for compatibility with .NET events.
+However, there are no restrictions on what to use as a data type to buffer.

 ## Performance